 The amount of radiant heat you will need your windows to take in or keep out will largely depend on your house’s relation to the sun.
 South-facing windows will bring in a lot of sunlight in the winter months, significantly warming up a space.
 On the other hand, they might take in too much heat during the summer months.
 In those instances, blinds can be used to reduce the amount of sunlight and heat which enter the home.

-We have fitted several skylights–some of which were walkable skylights–for various high-value projects.
+We have designed several skylights–some of which were walkable skylights–for various high-value projects.
 Take, for example, The Fitzroy in Manhattan’s fashionable Chelsea neighborhood.
 The development contains fourteen bespoke apartments, for which we designed a series of custom-made, bronze copper-clad windows and doors.
 For 10 Greene, located in SoHo, we designed a unique, walkable skylight on the roof using tempered and laminated glass.
+All of these were installed by a licensed and certified installation team.
 You can see progress pictures of these below.

 If you are interested in learning more about skylights, and which type might be best for your project, contact us today for a free consultation.
 Call us at 718-403-0300, or email us at email@example.com and someone from our team would be happy to discuss this with you.